 Machrie Moor Standing Stones - 0.6 miles (Prehistoric Site)

 Auchagallon Stone Circle - 1.3 miles (Prehistoric Site)

 The Doon Iron Age Hillfort - 2.3 miles (Prehistoric Site)

 Auchencar Druid Standing Stone - 2.4 miles (Prehistoric Site)

 Torr a'Chaisteal Dun - 6 miles (Prehistoric Site)

 Glen Rosa Waterfall Walk - 6.4 miles (Countryside)

-Nearest Accommodation to Moss Farm Road Stone Circle:
+Nearest Holiday Cottages to Moss Farm Road Stone Circle:

 Nearby accommodation is calculated 'as the crow flies' from Moss Farm Road Stone Circle.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.